ArminBaz/LinearRL/README.md

 Examples of using the model can be found in the notebooks.
 There are two notebooks, one containing a version of the Tolman detour task, the other containing a reward revaluation task.

 The notebook with reward revaluation planning can be found in `src/linear-rl-reward.ipynb`. <br>
-The notebook with the Tolman detour planning task can be found in `src/linear-rl-det.ipynb`.
+The notebook with the Tolman detour planning task can be found in `src/linear-rl-det.ipynb`. <br>
+The notebook with updating the reward of a terminal state can be found in `src/linear-rl-change-goal.ipynb`.